Cork, the pliable, earthy material extracted from the bark of the cork oak tree, is normally associated with wine stoppers and bulletin boards.

-Examples of Cork Acoustic Products
+Examples of These Cork Products

-Before I wrap this up, I wanted to leave you with a few examples of the kind of diverse products you might use for your next project.
+Now that you know the types, I wanted to leave you with a few examples of the kind of diverse products you might use for your next project.

 If you wanted to use a cork underlayment under your floorboards, you could get one of the ones QEP makes.
-They have a quarter-inch thick one that comes in a 4 by 25-foot roll and a half-inch thick one that comes in rectangular sheets.
+They have a quarter-inch thick one that comes in a 4 by 50-foot roll and a half-inch thick one that comes in rectangular sheets.